surifirstpin/Acubi_documentation/Version.5/Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/4d53ac9064e170dbaa096a06ba3517219d691b1c/images/New_version5/UD_Reports_Image14.png)
 **Image 15**

--   **Report Name**  Name identifier for a report. ( Acubi allows special character but does not support any spaces )
+-   **Report Name**  Name identifier for a report. ( AcuBi allows special character but does not support any spaces )

 -   **Title**  label for the report the way you want it to appear.